 The Bradt Guide to The Peloponnese rudely states that there ‘is no real reason to stay here’.
 So despite this, or as a reaction to this statement, my wife and I stayed here in 2019 for a night after a rather wonderful and slow drive through the Langada Pass.
-We had a great time, so there!
+We loved Sparta, a slice of real Greece, with hardly any tourists [apart from us!].

 The Main Square

-The streets are wide and the Main Square is large, with a large choice of bars and restaurants, and the place had a pleasant sleepy feel to it which was perfect for us.
+The streets are wide and the Main Square is huge, with a large choice of bars and restaurants, and the place had a pleasant sleepy feel to it which was perfect for us.

 Accommodation and eating.

 The restaurants and bars lining the Main Square are well priced which is unusual for establishments in a prime location.
-We had a lovely lunch at Yiayia’s Kitchen in 2019, sadly closed on our return- hopefully only a temporary measure.
+We had a lovely lunch at Yiayia’s Kitchen in 2019, sadly closed on our return.
 On our first visit there was a free concert in the square which was an added bonus and after a pleasant and quiet dinner at Diethnes Garden we headed back to the square to enjoy the entertainment.
 On our return in August 2020 we ate a pleasant [and rather substantial] meal at Restaurant Kexribari on the main square.

 Taygetos Mountains behind Sparta